Gerry Helme: Playing career

 Helme won caps for England while at Warrington in 1948 against Wales, France, in 1949 against Wales, France, in 1953 against France, and won caps for Great Britain while at Warrington in 1948 against Australia (3 matches), in 1954 against Australia (3 matches), New Zealand (2 matches), in the 1954 Rugby League World Cup against France (2 matches), Australia, New Zealand.
 He also helped Great Britain to victory by scoring the match-winning try in the first ever World Cup Final in 1954.

-Helme played his last match for Warrington on Saturday 2 February 1957 (Heritage № 457).
+Helme played his last match for Warrington on Saturday 2 February 1957.

 Post-playing

 After retiring from playing, Gerry Helme had coaching roles with Leigh and Oldham.
 In 1981 he died at the age of 58.